Creative Work and Social Impact Scholarship Funding Program (CWSIS)

 Eligibility follows the University’s Statement of Principal Investigator Eligibility

-Each eligible Auburn University faculty member may serve as a PI on only one grant (CWSIS or RSP) per year but can serve as a co-I on an unlimited number of grants.
-The submission of additional proposals from a PI is not allowed while they lead an ongoing CWSIS or RSP project (e.g., if a PI is leading a two-year CWSIS grant, they cannot apply for another CWSIS or RSP grant in the second year of the existing grant, even if all other requirements are met).
+A PI cannot submit an additional proposal while leading an ongoing CWSIS or RSP project (e.g., if a PI is leading a two-year CWSIS or RSP grant, the PI cannot apply for another CWSIS or RSP grant in the second year of the existing grant, even if all other requirements are met).

-PI is eligible to apply for a CWSIS Grant during the upcoming funding cycle if:
+PI is eligible to apply for a CWSIS grant during the upcoming funding cycle if:

-• The PI has not received a CWSIS or RSP Grant within the last three years or
+• The PI has not received a CWSIS or RSP grant within the last three years or

-• The PI has received a CWSIS or RSP grant within the last three years, but that project will be concluded by the start of the upcoming funding cycle, and they have submitted one or more grant proposals to an extramural source(s), developed valuable partnerships, and/or has clear evidence of other forms of ROI resulting from the most recent CWSIS or RSP funded project.
+• The PI has received a CWSIS or RSP grant within the last three years, but that project will be concluded by the start of the upcoming funding cycle, and

 Exceptions or modifications to PI eligibility for a specific project will be determined by reviewing ADRs.

-Proposers may request between $2,000 and $20,000 from the OSVPRED with a 1:1 anticipated matching contribution between the OVPRED and the College(s)/(Department(s).
-For example, if $20,000 is requested from the OSVPRED, a $20,000 match is required for a proposed total project cost of $40,000.
+Proposers may request between $2,000 and $25,000 from the OSVPRED with a 1:1 anticipated matching contribution between the OSVPRED and the College(s)/Department(s).
+For example, if $25,000 is requested from the OSVPRED, a $25,000 match is required for a proposed total project cost of $50,000.

-The requested period-of-performance may be for up to two years.
+The requested period of performance may be for up to two years.
 (Limited no-cost extensions are approved on a case-by-case basis.)

 Proposal Preparation